safwanikbal/Inline-4-Internal-Combustion-Engine-Solidworks/README.md

 ## ✉️ Contact

-Made by [Your Name] — feel free to open an issue or reach out with questions.
+Made by [Safwan Ikbal & Arav Patel] — feel free to open an issue or reach out with questions safwan.ikbal@colostate.edu